Northern Ireland police extend Gerry Adams detention in 1972 murder probe

 "There is a cabal in the PSNI that have an agenda, a negative and destructive agenda to both the peace process and to Sinn Fein," McGuinness told a news conference in Belfast.
 Northern Ireland's justice minister denied the accusation.

-The decision extends Adams' detention at a police station around 15 miles (25 km) northwest of Belfast until 2000 BST on Sunday.
+The decision extends Adams' detention at a police station around 15 miles northwest of Belfast until 3.00 p.m.
+ET on Sunday.
 Adams, who led the IRA's political wing in the 1980s and 1990s, must then be freed or charged unless police can convince a judge to agree to an additional extension.

-After the extension was announced, a single elderly man appeared outside the police station holding an Irish tricolour.
+After the extension was announced, a single elderly man appeared outside the police station holding an Irish tricolor.
 He was heckled by passers-by.

 IRISH NATIONALISM